AthreyaOrg/checkoutskip2/README.md

 Adding some info here for PR check check check.

 Test test with a PR.
+No test with a PR